sriniv27/imblur/README.md

 An incredibly heavy implementation of a program to take a screencap, blur it, and lock the session using said image as the lockscreen background

+## Dependencies

+See [Dockerfile](./Dockerfile) for a minimal ubuntu installation example.
+This project requires the following packages:
+- boost : `apt install libboost-all-dev`
+- OpenCV: `apt install libopencv-dev`

 ![build dependency graph](./doc/deps.png)